-For 2020 and 2021, our Chairman of the Board earned, and in 2022, he will earn, fees of \$280,900, \$280,900 and \$282,225, respectively.
-Our Chairman does not receive any additional direct compensation from us, other than fees for the Services and long-term equity awards and long-term equity incentive awards, if any, granted to him by our compensation committee.
-Our Chairman may also receive compensation from other entities that are parties to the shared services agreement.
+For each of 2022 and 2023, our Chairman of the Board earned fees of \$282,225, and in 2024, he will earn a fee of \$282,225.
+Our Chairman does not receive any additional direct compensation from us, other than fees for the Services and Equity Awards.
+Our Chairman also receives compensation from one or more other entities that are parties to the shared services agreement.
 For additional information regarding payments to our Chairman, see "Certain Relationships and Related Transactions."